vedantkedar851-lab/Netflix-project/README.md

 -Analyze the distribution of content types (movies vs TV shows).
 -Identify the most common ratings for movies and TV shows.
 -ist and analyze content based on release years, countries, and durations.
--Explore and categorize content based on specific criteria and keywords\
+-Explore and categorize content based on specific criteria and keywords.

- ##Dataset
+###Dataset